 2. Decide how you are going to use it

-The next step is to think about how and when you are going to use it.
+When you’re thinking about how to use a notebook for work, the next step is to think about how and when you are going to use it.
 Is it going to travel around with you or mainly be on your desk?

 Is it just for you or are you expecting other people to look at it?
 In my experience, people don’t share notebooks.
 Unless it is for something like recording test results or logging who goes in and out of the building, sharing client feedback or writing up a summary of the day for a handover to the next duty manager – mostly your notebook is going to be just for you.